-He doesn’t hit you; he hasn’t choked you or kicked you, but the sting of his words hurt more than a slap.
+He doesn’t hit you; he hasn’t choked or kicked you, but the sting of his words hurt more than a slap.
 He makes critical remarks and tears you down at every turn.
-When you get the courage to tell him it bothers you, he responds with a dismissive shrug– I was joking!
+When you get the courage to tell him it bothers you, his cunning response includes a dismissive shrug– I was joking!

 His jokes don’t feel funny.

 So you get over it, and you keep on…. but it happens again and again and again.
 On repeat, like a song you hate that plays on the radio over and over again.
 Like a faucet that won’t stop dripping, even when the water has stopped.
 This intentional erosion of you is a process, not just a single incident.

 He criticizes your friends, your clothes, your intelligence, your family, your laugh, and soon….. everything about you.

 The oppression bubbles inside you… every sly remark feels like a ton of bricks, beating you down with each passing moment, week, and day— over and over again.
 His threat of physical violence is always there, teetering on eruption.
 Nothing you do is immune from his critical wrath.